-Georgia Strait Alliance (GSA) is seeking applications to fill the role of Energy Campaigner (12-month maternity leave)
+Georgia Strait Alliance (GSA) is seeking applications to fill the role of Community Organizer for our Municipal Climate Accountability campaign.

 What you’ll be doing:

 - Taking the lead on GSA’s climate accountability community engagement efforts, identifying meaningful opportunities for GSA and our supporters to engage with municipal governments on climate accountability

 - Organizing and supporting campaign-specific volunteer teams, including identifying and developing potential volunteer leaders, and organizing grassroots skills trainings and workshops

 - Seeking out partnership opportunities with grassroots community groups to share resources with and support their work on climate accountability